 Ground lamb is definitely harder to come by in the US so I would use ground beef if that's easier.
 However it won't be a shepherds pie anymore as you now know... 😂

-Start with olive oil in a pan along with your onions and carrots, celery and bay leaf with sprigs of thyme.
+Start with olive oil in a pan along with your onions, garlic, carrots, celery and bay leaf with sprigs of thyme.

 Salt and pepper the veggies and let them sweat in the oil for a few minutes.